-Conventional fertilizers used in the experiment were urea, single super phosphate, di-ammonium phosphate and muriate of potash; whereas, 19 each of N, P2O5, K2O and KNO2 used as the source of water water-soluble fertilizer.
-Fertilizer was applied at 7 and 15 days intervals through fertigation treatments.
-Soil treatments received the entire P2O5 and K2O at sowing and N in two splits as basal during sowing and at 30 DAS.
+Conventional fertilizers used in the experiment were urea, single super phosphate, di-ammonium phosphate and muriate of potash; whereas, 19 each of N, P2O5, K2O and KNO3 used as the source of water-soluble fertilizer.
+Fertilizer was applied at 7 days intervals through fertigation and 15 treatments.
+Soil treatments received the entire P205 and K2O at sowing and N in two splits as basal during sowing and at 30 DAS.
 Irrigation was given through drippers to all the treatments.
 Growth observations were taken 60 days after sowing.
-All agronomic and plant protection measures were adopted as per the guide lines of crop production guide for Tamil Nadu (HPG, TNAU, 2015).
-The crop was harvested at 90 to 100 days after sowing, at fruit maturity as indicated by a dull sound of the fruit, or, when the fruit tendril turned to straw colour, or when the fruit base turned creamyyellow in colour.
-The nutrient content and uptake by plants were analysed through prescribed laboratory procedures.
-Soil samples were analysed for organic carbon following Walkley and Black (1934), alkaline permanganate oxidizable N as described by Subbiah and Asija (1956), 0.5 M NaHCO3- extractable P (Olsen et al., 1954) and available potassium by flame photometry with extracting 1 N NH4OAc (Schollenberger and Simon, 1945).
-Observations on crop growth, yield, yield parameters and quality were recorded and statistically analyzed as per Gomez and Gomez (1984).
+All agronomic and plant protection measures were adopted as per the guide lines of crop production guide for Tamil Nadu (CPG, TNAU, 2015).
+The crop was harvested at 90 to 100 days after sowing, at fruit maturity as indicated by a dull sound of the fruit, or, when the fruit tendril turned to straw colour or when the fruit base turned creamy-yellow in colour.
+Plant nutrient content and uptake were analyzed through prescribed laboratory procedures.
+Soil samples were analysed for organic carbon following Walkley and Black 1934, alkaline permanganate oxidizable N as described by Subbiah and Asija, 1956, 0.5 M NaHCO3extractable P (Olsen et al., 1954 and available potassium by flame photometry with extracting 1 N NH4OAc (Schollenberger and Simon, 1945).
+Observations on crop growth, yield, yield parameters, and quality were recorded and statistically analyzed as per Gomez and Gomez (1984).
 Economics of water melon cultivation as influenced by chemical fertilizer, drip fertigation and management practices were calculated by considering the prevailing market price of fruit and inputs used.